CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 [!] --every n        Match every nth packet
 --packet p           Initial counter value (0 <= p <= n-1, default 0)
 ```
-**Using the nth mode (round-robin).** On the router container, we set the following rule, which applies to
-all the UDP packets going to port `8080`.
-The `nth` mode of the `statistic` module is used; it implements
-a round-robin load balancing policy: for every three packets, pick the packet 0 (i.e., the first one), change its

-destination IP address and port number to `192.168.60.5` and `8080` , respectively.
-The modified packets
-will continue on its journey.
+**Using the nth mode (round-robin).** On the router container, we set the following rule, which applies to all the UDP packets going to port `8080`.
+The `nth` mode of the `statistic` module is used; it implements a round-robin load balancing policy: for every three packets, pick the packet 0 (i.e., the first one), change its destination IP address and port number to `192.168.60.5` and `8080`, respectively.
+The modified packets will continue on its journey.
 ```
 iptables -t nat -A PREROUTING -p udp --dport 8080 \
          -m statistic --mode nth --every 3 --packet 0 \
-         -j DNAT --to-destination 192.168.60.5:
+         -j DNAT --to-destination 192.168.60.5:8080
 ```
-It should be noted that those packets that do not match the rule will continue on their journeys; they will
-not be modified or blocked.
-With this rule in place, if you send a UDP packet to the router’s `8080` port, you
-will see that one out of three packets gets to `192.168.60.5`.
+&emsp; It should be noted that those packets that do not match the rule will continue on their journeys; they will not be modified or blocked.
+With this rule in place, if you send a UDP packet to the router’s `8080` port, you will see that one out of three packets gets to `192.168.60.5`.
 ```
-// On 10.9.0.
+// On 10.9.0.5
 echo hello | nc -u 10.9.0.11 8080
 <hit Ctrl-C>
 ```
-Please add more rules to the router container, so all the three internal hosts get the equal number of
+&emsp; Please add more rules to the router container, so all the three internal hosts get the equal number of packets.
-packets.
 Please provide some explanation for the rules.

 **Using the random mode.** Let’s use a different mode to achieve the load balancing.
-The following rule
-will select a matching packet with the probability `P`.
+The following rule will select a matching packet with the probability `P`.
 You need to replace `P` with a probability number.
 ```
 iptables -t nat -A PREROUTING -p udp --dport 8080 \
 -m statistic --mode random --probability P \
--j DNAT --to-destination 192.168.60.5:
+-j DNAT --to-destination 192.168.60.5:8080
 ```
-Please use this mode to implement your load balancing rules, so each internal server get roughly the
-same amount of traffic (it may not be exactly the same, but should be close when the total number of packets
+&emsp; Please use this mode to implement your load balancing rules, so each internal server get roughly the same amount of traffic (it may not be exactly the same, but should be close when the total number of packets is large).
-is large).
 Please provide some explanation for the rules.

 ## 8 Submission and Demonstration

-You need to submit a detailed lab report, with screenshots, to describe what you have done and what you
+You need to submit a detailed lab report, with screenshots, to describe what you have done and what you have observed.
-have observed.
 You also need to provide explanation to the observations that are interesting or surprising.
 Please also list the important code snippets followed by explanation.
-Simply attaching code without any
-explanation will not receive credits.
+Simply attaching code without any explanation will not receive credits.